LabSid-USP/RUBEM/doc/source/userguide.rst

 :raw-html:`Class A Pan Coefficient (K<sub>P</sub>)`
 ````````````````````````````````````````````````````

 Mandatory path to a directory containing the Class A Pan Coefficient map-series format[mm/month].
 The directory containing these files must contain the maps representing the mean monthly :raw-html:`K<sub>P</sub>`, where each map represents the variable's value at a particular time step.
-If some \*.00\* file is missing, the map of the previous step will be used.
+If some file is missing, the map of the previous step will be used.
 Must be a valid path to an existing directory.
-Note that it is also necessary to indicate the prefix of the filenames of the series.
+Note that it is also necessary to indicate the prefix of the filenames of the series. :ref:`See more. <class-a-pan-coefficient-raster-series>`

 .. code-block:: dosini